benjmor/CVFL/cvfl_bylaws.md

 ### Section 4.
 Confidentiality

-A.  No Capitol Valley Forensics League coach or official shall disclose that a competitor has requested a reasonable accommodation beyond what is necessary for the operation of Capitol Valley Forensics League tournaments.
+A.  No Capitol Valley Forensic League coach or official shall disclose that a competitor has requested a reasonable accommodation beyond what is necessary for the operation of Capitol Valley Forensic League tournaments.
 Judges who are informed of a reasonable accommodation shall be instructed not to disclose the fact of or the nature of any disability or accommodation.

 ## Article VII: Initiative and Referendum Process